aravindbuddha/dhtmlxComponent/README.md

 ## MVC Really? ##

 Ya! dhxCom really support MVC Pattern.
-The simplest way it by giving type attribute while createing the component.
-If you didn't provide any type it will tabke contproller as default type.
+The simplest way is by giving type attribute while createing the component.
+If you didn't provide any type it will take controller as default type.

 ```javascript
 	dhtmlxcomponent({